bramses/comic-reader/README.md

 Before searching for a quote, users will be greeted by the chapter cover only, as well as how many pages are in the chapter.

 After searching, users will be able to see panels matching their specific quote, emotion, or character!

+## Challenges

+* Pulling data from an external site was done by scraping with Selenium - see `/server/download-hxh.js` for details!
+* Vue makes rendering templates a cinch, but the tradeoff is a site that has more complexity than a basic JS solution.
+This was offset by using Webpack to build the project down to a minimized version!
+* The images are large so loading them in all at the same time was a challenge.
+To offset the TTI, the preview page of the chapter greets the user, then the rest of the images are loaded async!

 ## Examples